rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## <a id="use-different-oauth2-server" class="anchor" href="#use-different-oauth2-server">Use different OAuth 2.0 servers</a>

-Below there is a list of all the Authorization Servers RabbitMQ has been tested against.
-For each Authorization Server, there is a dedicated README file that explains how to configure RabbitMQ for that Authorization Server, tests various flows and deploy the Authorization Server when applicable.
-Some Authorization Servers are hosted in the cloud like Auth0, Okta and Azure and others are deployed locally like KeyCloak or OAuth2 Proxy.
+Below there is a list of all the authorization servers RabbitMQ has been tested against.
+For each authorization server, there is a dedicated README file that explains how to configure RabbitMQ for that authorization server, tests various flows and deploy the authorization server when applicable.
+Some authorization servers are hosted in the cloud like Auth0, Okta and Azure and others are deployed locally like KeyCloak or OAuth2 Proxy.

 - [KeyCloak](use-cases/keycloak.md)
 - [Auth0](use-cases/auth0.md)